emina-ergul/galactic-goals/README.md

 # Galactic Goals
-A to do list app with a game like retro theme, built with vanilla JavaScript.
+A creative gamified task app with a retro theme, built with vanilla JavaScript.
-This was more of a creative project for me that I got slighty carried away with.
+This was a fun project for me that I got slighty carried away with.

 There are a few different characters with different personalities that will keep you motivated as you complete your goals for the day.
+Points are collected as you complete goals.
 There is also a music player that so far only has 2 tracks to play, both of which I made myself.
+Sound can also be turned on/off.

 I enjoyed coming up with the concept and characters, and may build on this in the future.